AbdulRehman8675/Sales_Prediction/README.md

 # Sales_Prediction
+Sales Prediction:

-In this I train a model to predict the future sales prediction of a product and analysis is also performed
+Description: Sales Prediction aims to forecast future sales of a product or service based on historical sales data, marketing efforts, seasonality, and other relevant factors.
+Goal: The aim of this project is to help businesses optimize inventory management, allocate resources effectively, and improve overall sales performance by providing accurate sales forecasts.